 Start with 3 sets of 10 squats and then add more reps to a total of 12 to 15 as you gain strength.
 It may feel unnatural at first and don’t expect to master the squat right away.

 Focus on your form and then worry about adding reps.
+Your squatting position is key in doing burpees.

-How to do a Standard Pushups
+How to Do a Standard Pushup

 - Begin with your chest and stomach flat on the floor.
 Your legs should be straight out behind you in full extension.
 Your palms should be at the chest level with the arms bent out at a 45-degree angle.